omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 #### Starting the Exit

+For simplicity, we block deposit transactions from using the MoreVP exit protocol.

-Any user may initiate an exit by presenting a transaction and proving that the transaction is exitable.
+Any user may initiate an exit by presenting a spend transaction and proving that the transaction is exitable.
 The user must submit a bond, `exit bond`, for starting this action.
 This bond is later used to cover the cost for other users to publish statements about the canonicity of the transaction in question.

 We provide several possible mechanisms that allow a user to prove a transaction is exitable.
 First, remember that deposit transactions are exitable by default.
 Two ways in which spend transactions can be proven exitable are as follows:
 1. The user may present the transaction along with each of the transactions that created the inputs to the transaction, a Merkle proof of inclusion for each of these transactions, and a signature from each input owner.
 The contract can then validate that these transactions are the correct ones, that they were included in the chain, that the signatures are correct, and that the exiting transaction is correctly formed.
 This proves the exitability of the transaction.